LayerZero-Labs/devtools/README.md

 yarn upgrade-interactive --scope @layerzerolabs --latest
 ```

-However, this utility has an issue with packages that are listed both at the workspace root and in the individual packages, e.g. `@layerzerolabs/prettier-config-next` - it errors out saying that a a workspace package could not be found.
+However, this utility has an issue with packages that are listed both at the workspace root and in the individual packages, e.g. `@layerzerolabs/prettier-config-next` - it errors out saying that a workspace package could not be found.

 To work around this (since this version of yarn is outdated and a fix for this problem will not be provided), you can remove the entries from the root `package.json` before running the command, then add them back (just don't forget to update their versions).